-House Bill No. 144, introduced by Representative Taylor, seeks to amend existing laws regarding the creation and governance of hospital service districts in Louisiana.
+House Bill No. by Representative Taylor proposes amendments to existing laws regarding the creation and governance of hospital service districts in Louisiana.
 The bill expands the authority to create such districts from solely parish police juries to include parish governing authorities as well.
-It also allows these authorities to alter the boundaries of existing hospital service districts, provided that such changes do not impair any contractual obligations of the district.
-Additionally, the bill clarifies that the commission governing the hospital service district can be appointed by either the police jury or the governing authority, and it establishes that the entity responsible for creating the district will control all associated duties and obligations.
+It also allows either entity to alter the boundaries of a hospital service district, provided that such changes do not impair existing contractual obligations.
+Additionally, the bill clarifies that the commission governing the hospital service district can be appointed by either the police jury or the governing authority, and it establishes that the entity that creates the district will control all associated duties and obligations.

 Statutes affected: HB144 Original: 46:1051(A), 46:1053(A), 46:1054(B), 46:1055(A)(2)